 Double murder ended at the gallows

-Pardon given by the crown
+Pardon given by the Crown

 While two of the smugglers left to find the father and brother-in-law and take them prisoner, Hawkins died of his injuries.
 The two smugglers, on their return, released their prisoners after swearing them to secrecy.
-They took the body of Hawkins and carted it to Parham Park owned by Sir Cecil Bishop, weighted it down with rocks and immersed it in a lake where it lay undiscovered for 9 months.
+They took the body of Hawkins and carted it to Parham Park, owned by Sir Cecil Bishop, weighted it down with rocks and immersed it in a lake where it lay undiscovered for 9 months.

-Following an investigation and a pardon being given by the Crown to a smuggler who had nothing to do with the murder, but supplied incriminating evidence, John Mills and John Reynolds, Master of the Dog and Partridge, were arrested.
+Following an investigation and a pardon being given by the Crown to a smuggler who had nothing to do with the murder but supplied incriminating evidence, John Mills and John Reynolds, Master of the Dog and Partridge, were arrested.
 They were tried at East Grinstead Assizes.
 Unfortunately, Curtiss, by this time, had escaped arrest by fleeing to France.
 Reynolds was found not guilty of murder.
-He was however, tried later along with his wife for withholding information.
+He was, however, tried later, along with his wife, for withholding information.

-The irony of the tale is that on a further search of the barn, the missing bags of tea were found.
+During a further search of the barn, the missing bags of tea were found.

 Smugglers retrieve their tea swag